Helena-Lynd/multiprecision-arithmetic/README.md

 # multiprecision-arithmetic<br>
 An assembly program that computes the sum of two user input 128-bit numbers using multiprecision arithmetic.
-The Keil uVision5 environment is used with FRDM-KL05Z board from NXP.
+The FRDM-KL05Z board from NXP is used.

 ![ProgramResults](https://github.com/Helena-Lynd/multiprecision-arithmetic/blob/main/program-results.png?raw=true)